 TTCF INVESTOR DEADLINE: Robbins Geller Rudman & Dowd LLP Announces that Tattooed Chef, Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit

-/EIN News/ -- SAN DIEGO, Jan.
-07, 2023 (GLOBE NEWSWIRE) -- The law firm of Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Tattooed Chef, Inc. (NASDAQ: TTCF) securities between March 20, 2021 and October 12, 2022, inclusive (the “Class Period”) have until February 21, 2023 to seek appointment as lead plaintiff in the Tattooed Chef class action lawsuit.
+SAN DIEGO, Jan.
+07, 2023 (GLOBE NEWSWIRE) -- The law firm of Robbins Geller Rudman & Dowd LLP announces that purchasers or acquirers of Tattooed Chef, Inc. TTCF securities between March 20, 2021 and October 12, 2022, inclusive (the "Class Period") have until February 21, 2023 to seek appointment as lead plaintiff in the Tattooed Chef class action lawsuit.
 Captioned Mihaylov v.
 Tattooed Chef, Inc., No. 22-cv-09311 (C.D.
 Cal.), the Tattooed Chef class action lawsuit charges Tattooed Chef as well as certain of its top executives with violations of the Securities Exchange Act of 1934.

 If you suffered substantial losses and wish to serve as lead plaintiff of the Tattooed Chef class action lawsuit, please provide your information here: